erikpt/UniversalHealthAccessAct/Bill_Text.md

    3. Projected savings from eliminating insurer profits ($30 billion annually), administrative efficiencies, and co-pay collections shall offset initial costs.

 (b) **Prohibition on Raiding Funds.**
-   1. HTF funds shall be used solely for healthcare payments, administration (capped at 5% of expenditures), and fraud prevention.
+   1. HTF funds shall be used solely for healthcare payments, administration (capped at 7% of expenditures), and fraud prevention.
    2. Congress and the President are prohibited from borrowing, reallocating, or dismantling the HTF without a supermajority vote (three-fourths of both Houses) and ratification by three-fourths of states.
    3. This section encourages a constitutional amendment (proposed in Section 10) to permanently secure the HTF and Social Security Trust Fund from diversion.

 (c) **Cost Controls.**
    1. Maximum reimbursement rates for services shall be set at 100% of current Medicare schedules (net of co-pays), indexed annually to the Consumer Price Index for Medical Care (CPI-M).
    2. Providers shall be reimbursed directly by the HTF upon service verification, with co-pays deducted from patient responsibility.
-   3. **Rural Incentive Bonus.** Providers receive a 10% reimbursement bonus for services where both provider practice and patient reside in designated rural zip codes.
+   3. **Rural Incentive Bonus.** Providers receive a 10% reimbursement bonus for services where both provider practice and patient reside in designated rural zip codes as defined by USDA ERS RUCA codes and their zip code approximation.

 (d) **Sustainability Modeling.**
    1. HHS shall annually model HTF sustainability using actuarial analysis, projecting revenues vs. expenditures for the next 5 years.
-   2. If projected deficits exceed 3% of expenditures, automatic triggers adjust payroll tax rates upward by up to 0.5% (maintaining 2/3 employer-1/3 employee split) or expand the VAT base, subject to Congressional review within 90 days.
+   2. If projected deficits exceed 3% of expenditures, automatic triggers adjust payroll tax rates upward by up to 0.5% (maintaining 2/3 employer-1/3 employee split), subject to Congressional review within 90 days.

 ### SECTION 6.
 ADMINISTRATION AND OVERSIGHT
 (a) **Role of HHS.**